Mwarssame/Mohamed-Warssame/README.md

 As technology and threats evolve, so does my focus.
 In the years ahead, my work will center around building secure, scalable, and intelligent systems — with a deep emphasis on both **defensive and offensive capabilities**, often validated through hands-on **home lab environments**.
 **Focus Areas:**

-- Cloud Security (GCP-specialised)
+- Cloud Security (GCP-specialised).
-- Encryption & IAM (policy-driven and automated)
+- Encryption & IAM (policy-driven and automated).
-- Terraform-first infrastructure with guardrails
+- Terraform-first infrastructure with guardrails.
-- SOAR/XDR Engineering for automated threat response
+- SOAR/XDR Engineering for automated threat response.
-- Governance & Compliance (ISO 27001, NIST, GDPR, NCSC)
+- Governance & Compliance (ISO 27001, NIST, GDPR, NCSC).
+-🤝 **Home Lab Testing** – a safe space to break and build without risk — staying ahead of threats and out of real-world danger

 ---